microsoft/TypeScript-Handbook/pages/Basic Types.md

 # Tuple

 Tuple types allow you to express an array where the type of a fixed number of elements is known, but need not be the same.
-For example, you may want to represent an array with a `string` at position 0 and a `number` at position 1:
+For example, you may want to represent a value as a pair of a `string` and a `number`:

 ```TypeScript
 // Declare a tuple type